A Critical Look at Targeted Instruction Selection: Disentangling What Matters (and What Doesn't): Experiments and Analysis

 Here, we select subsets with different data representations while keeping the selection algorithm fixed to study performance as the budget increases. \paragraph{Setup.} We fixed the selection algorithm to a greedy round-robin approach, since \citet{ivison:arxiv25} showed strong performance across tasks.
 Given a cosine similarity matrix from a data representation method, we select $\mathrm{B}$ samples from the candidate pool where $B\in\{500, 1{,}000, 2{,}500, 5{,}000, 10{,}000\}$.
 Then, we train the base model, Llama 2 7B, on the selected samples and report the downstream performance.
 We also include a Random baseline that uniformly samples $B$ candidates without replacement from the candidate pool.
 For all methods, we train three models with different seeds and report the average performance and standard error.
 For the Random baseline, we sample three times from the candidate pool, train one model on each, and report the average performance. \paragraph{Results.} Figure \ref{fig:ce_loss_data_rep_llama_7b} shows that LESS (RR) achieves the lowest loss on the query set across all the target tasks under different budget constraints.
 We observe that RDS+ (RR) and EMBED (RR) can have higher loss than the Random baseline.
 Finally, we see that the query loss can increase or may stabilize as we continue increasing the budget.
 Figure \ref{fig:true_metric_data_rep_llama_7b} shows that LESS (RR) outperforms the other methods by a clear margin on three out of the five target tasks.
 Next, we observe that RDS+ (RR) achieves higher performance across all budget constraints on GSM8K, but Random is a competitive baseline at larger budgets on Codex.
 Lastly, we note that Random is a strong baseline but often underperforms targeted instruction selection methods at low budgets.

 Overall, these results show that, under a fixed selection algorithm (greedy round-robin), gradient-based representations (LESS) perform better than model-based representations on a majority of the target tasks.
 Across models and downstream target tasks that benefit from additional training (i.e., zero-shot performance is not saturated), we see that LESS often outperforms other baselines (Appendix \ref{app:ablations}).
-However, a key limitation of LESS representations is that they are computationally more expensive than model-based representations, as they require a forward and a backward pass over the entire candidate pool.
+When using Dolci Instruct as the candidate pool (Appendix \ref{app:dolci_instruct_ablations}), RDS+ and EMBED either match or outperform LESS on downstream metrics, suggesting that the performance of the data representation is candidate pool dependent.
+A key limitation of LESS representations is that they are computationally more expensive than model-based representations, as they require a forward and a backward pass over the entire candidate pool.
 For this reason, in Appendix \ref{app:cheaper_proxy}, we further investigate whether subsets created by smaller proxy LESS models offer a cheaper alternative, and show that even models with 135M parameters can select examples for training larger models and dramatically reduce FLOPs.
 Finally, we find that subsets selected by model-based representations are competitive and often outperform Random under constrained budgets. \looseness-1